wp-plugins/woocommerce-beans/readme.txt

 5. Beans Home Page where your beans page will be promoted.

 == Changelog ==

+= 0.9.20 =
+- Cancel Beans redeem when user choose to remove coupon using wc (when user click on remove coupon link )

 = 0.9.19 =
 - Internationalization supported